MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 Hacking costs 120, so it's a lot harder to pick up in a sector 1 store.
-You might not want to float that much scrap before upgrading shields.
-Nevertheless, visiting stores with at least 55 scrap is still useful.
+Nevertheless, visiting stores with at least 55 scrap is still useful, as this lets you buy almost any one- or two-power weapon.
+Burst Laser 2 is 90, Flak 1 is 75.

 The Leto lets you sneak hacking past defence drones.
 Bear this in mind for the flagship.